turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/hashes.markdown

 Now you've got a decent understanding of hashes.
 Let's go at it from the beginning and try to fill a few of the gaps: work through the [Hashes section of Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#8.-hashes) to pickup a bit more.

+## Closing
+Create a Venn Diagram of Arrays and Hashes